StankovskiA/Presontology/README.md

 # Remember to replace "YOUR_GEMINI_API_KEY_HERE" with your actual API key.

 Usage
+1. Run the Backend Server

+Ensure you are in the backend directory and your virtual environment is active.

+cd backend
+source venv/bin/activate # or your platform's equivalent activation command python app.py

+The backend server will start on http://127.0.0.1:5000/ (or localhost:5000).
+You should see output indicating the Flask server is running and the knowledge graph has been loaded.
+2. Run the Frontend Application

-(Instructions on how to run the application will be added here) Contributing
+(Instructions on how to run the frontend will be added here) Contributing

 (Guidelines for contributions will be added here)